 This lumbar position isn’t ideal either.
-The spine was meant to mostly have one vertebra on top of each other but APT (anterior pelvic tilt) causes a sway back.
+The spine was meant to have one vertebra on top of another.
+However, APT (anterior pelvic tilt) causes a swayback.
 This means that your weight against gravity is poorly distributed and your back hurts.

-The other reason is that your low back is not meant to rotate much (I think maybe only 12 degrees?). your upper back (the thoracic spine) is meant to rotate (up to 40 degrees).
+Similarly, your low back is not meant to perform a lot of rotation (I think maybe only 12 degrees?).
+It is your upper back (the thoracic spine) that is meant to rotate (up to 40 degrees).

 If it doesn’t have the ability to do so, your low back ends up twisting and turning and again, causes pain.

-If you don’t start making shoulder mobility drills a priority, you’ll lose a lot of the abilities you take for granted.
+If you don’t start making shoulder mobility exercises a priority, you’ll lose a lot of the abilities you take for granted.

 Aging doesn’t have to come with poor range of motion, hunched backs and complaints.
 Implement preventative measures like should mobility exercises and stay on top of it.

 Improving your mobility requires a combination of dynamic exercises as well as static stretching.
 Moreover, if we’re we’re getting into it you’d also need to strengthen the areas to support the shoulder joint.